islonely/chexlogger/README.md

 can run from source by using `v run .`.
 If you're building from source, feel free to edit the values in `conf.v` for a more customized experience.

 ## Depends
 No dependencies for the binaries.
 For building from source, you'll need [V](https://www.vlang.io/).
 You'll also need SQLite if you're building from source.
 Instructions for Windows can be found [here](https://modules.vlang.io/sqlite.html).
-For Debian-based Linux distros run `sudo apt install sqlite` in your terminal.
+For Debian-based Linux distros run `sudo apt install libsqlite3-dev sqlite3` in your terminal.
 SQLite is pre-installed on modern versions of MacOS.

 ### Donations
 If you like this project feel free to donate (Pls, I'm broke \*tears\*).